ray155093/azure-docs.zh-tw/articles/virtual-machines/virtual-machines-windows-nsg-quickstart-powershell.md

 <properties
-   pageTitle="使用 PowerShell 對 VM 開啟連接埠 | Microsoft Azure" description="了解如何使用 Azure Resource Manager 部署模式和 Azure PowerShell 對 Windows VM 開啟連接埠 / 建立端點" services="virtual-machines-windows" documentationCenter="" authors="iainfoulds"
+   pageTitle="Open ports to a VM using PowerShell | Microsoft Azure" description="Learn how to open a port / create an endpoint to your Windows VM using the Azure resource manager deployment mode and Azure PowerShell" services="virtual-machines-windows" documentationCenter="" authors="iainfoulds"